skylarweaver/front-end-afa/src/pages/index.md

 section2:
   reason1:
     belief: Emotional pain is real
-    description1: "Alopecia isn’t deadly, but it does kill confidence, perceived identity, and emotional well-being.
+    description1: "Alopecia isn’t deadly, but it does kill confidence, perceived identity, and emotional well-being — especially for children and young adults.
 It can appear at any age and affects all races and sexes."
     description2: >-
       Support plays a big part in helping people with Alopecia regain their confidence, maintain a positive outlook, and overcome this emotional pain.